Feature Distillation: DNN-Oriented JPEG Compression Against Adversarial Examples: Our Approach--Feature Distillation

-In order to boost the testing accuracy discussed in section~\ref{ae}, we develop a DNN-oriented JPEG compression method by redesigning the quantization table.
-In this section, we first provide an analysis of the difference between HVS and DNN on feature extractions, then propose an effective re-design of the quantization table for mitigating accuracy loss.
+To recover the testing accuracy (see Section~\ref{mot}), our next step is to develop a DNN-oriented JPEG compression method by refining the defensive quantization table from step 1.
+We analyze the difference between human visual system (HVS) and DNN on feature extractions, and then propose a heuristic design flow.

 \textbf{Difference between HVS\&DNN on Feature Extractions.} Since the feature loss happens in the frequency domain after the DCT process, we first study the problem that which frequency components have the most significant impact on DNN results.
-Assume $x_k$ is a single pixel of a raw image $X$, and $x_k$ can be represented by $8\times8$ DCT in JPEG compression:
+Assume $x_k$ is a single pixel of a raw image $X$, and $x_k$ can be represented by $8\times8$ DCT:

-where $c_{(k,i,j)}$ and $b_{(i,j)}$ are the DCT coefficient and corresponding basis function at 64 different frequencies, respectively.
+where $c_{(k,i,j)}$ and $b_{(i,j)}$ are the DCT coefficient and its basis function at 64 different frequencies, respectively.
 It is well known that the human visual system (HVS) is less sensitive to high frequency components but more sensitive to low frequency ones.
 The JPEG quantization table is designed based on this fundamental understanding.
 However, DNNs examine the importance of the frequency information in a quite different way.
 The gradient of the DNN function $F$ with respect to a basis function $b_{(i,j)}$ is calculated as:

 Eq.~(\ref{basis}) implies that the contribution of a frequency component ($b_{i,j}$) to the DNN result will be mainly decided by its associated DCT coefficient ($c_{(k,i,j)}$) and the importance of the pixel ($\nicefrac{\partial F}{\partial x_k}$).
-Here $\nicefrac{\partial F}{\partial x_k}$ is obtained after the DNN training, while $c_{(k,i,j)}$ will be distorted by the quantization before training.
+Here $c_{(k,i,j)}$ will be distorted by the quantization before training.
 Ideally a well trained DNN model should respond with different strengths to all the 64 frequency components depending on the $c_{(k,i,j)}$ values.
 From this observation, large $c_{(k,i,j)}$ should be compressed less (using a small quantization step) in order to ensure a desirable classification accuracy.